lanzhuning/chubaodb/README.md

 ## External Interface

-collection, document
+collection, document, field

-dockey = (hashkey:string, sortkey:string), and sortkey can be empty
+dockey -> document, dockey = (hashkey:string, sortkey:string), hash key (also called partition key) is used for data partitioning, and sort key (not necessary and can be empty) is used for data ordering - all documents with the same hashkey value are stored together, in sorted order by sortkey value.

+fields that are defined in the schema are indexed for fast search.

 document API: Create, Update, Upsert, Delete, Overwrite, Get, Search, Count, ...